Northern New Mexico College ROI Analysis

 ROI Analysis

-The average in-state tuition at Northern New Mexico College is $6,400.
-One year after graduation, the average earnings are $47,346.
-Five years after graduation, earnings decrease to $34,377, but increase to $38,112 ten years after graduation.
+The annual tuition at Northern New Mexico College is $6,400.
+One year after graduation, the median earnings are $47,346.
+Five years after graduation, the median earnings decrease to $34,377, but increase to $38,112 ten years after graduation.
 The median debt for students is $6,000, and 3.3% of students receive financial aid.

 Generated from College Scorecard & IPEDS data